yeppog/tp/docs/UserGuide.md

       an error message will be shown.

     - If an extraneous parameter is specified, an error message will be shown.

+    - Parameter or argument values cannot contain the character `/`.
+An error message will be shown if `/` is present in the argument value.
+For example, `task add 1/2` is invalid, and can be replaced with valid alternatives such as `task add 1 or 2` instead.

 </div>